natefrog808/NEXUS/README.md

 ## 🌌 The Neon Abyss Awaits

-Welcome to **Reality Sandbox**, a pulsating fusion of **PROJECT89's Perception-Hacking Suite** and the **ArgOS Hierarchical Episodic-Semantic Memory System (HESMS)**.
+Welcome to **Nexus89**, A Sandbox created from the fusion of **Project89 Arsenal (PSI89)** and the **ArgOS Hierarchical Episodic-Semantic Memory System (HESMS)**.
 This isn’t just a simulation—it’s a cybernetic crucible where AI agents with fractured minds warp the fabric of existence in a shared, glitch-ridden dreamscape.

 Here, reality bends under the weight of collective consciousness:
 - **Memories bleed** into spacetime rifts.